By Brent Schnipke

 In addition to providing snapshots of my clerkship experiences and a summary of each specialty rotation, this column is also about the process of choosing a medical specialty.
 After all, this is a major component of the third year of medical school for many students.
 Although learning the fundamentals of each specialty is essential, the exploration of different paths with the intention to eventually choose one is centrally important for third-year students.
 The first two years of medical school are generally pre-clinical (mostly classroom work), and applications for residency spots are submitted early in fourth year; therefore, third year is the main opportunity for students to explore fields that might be interesting to them, and to get exposure to many fields.
 This is the idea behind the title of this column, and one of my purposes in writing it has been to explore this dynamic and to share with other students some of my observations about each specialty, which may help some to make their own choice.

 In keeping with this mission, I recently read “How to Choose a Medical Specialty” by Anita D. Taylor.
 Student Doctor Network puts out this book every few years, and the sixth edition was just released, which you can get here.
-I read this edition and decided to publish it here because much of the information in this book is relevant to the purpose of this column.
+I read this edition and decided to review it here because much of the information in this book is relevant to the purpose of this column.
 I hope that those of you reading can find something useful in this review, whether or not you decide to read the book.

 The book is fairly long (~300 pages), a testament to how much information is packed in it.
 This length is due to a substantial profile for nearly every specialty option available, which I will address shortly.
 It begins with a very helpful introduction, suggesting how it should be used, though the author acknowledges that different readers will have very different ways of approaching it.
 She suggests that the information within can be used by students at all levels of training – some aspects might be most applicable to a pre-medical student, while other aspects might benefit someone who has already chosen a specialty and is looking for information, confirmation, or additional resources.